DigitalGeographyLab/OptimizedSpatialJoin-tool/README.md

 ## How to use OptiSS?

-OptiSS tool usage is explained in this example with a **twitter posting history** dataset at global level with 50244 posts of 500 unique users in 9 years period.
+OptiSS tool usage is explained in this example with a **twitter posting history** dataset at global level with 50244 posts of 500 unique users over 9 years period.
 Next, you will see some details about the example and the steps that needs to be followed in OptiSS usage.

 ### Datasets

 You need to save your own files in folders: `app_data`, and `regions_layer`.
 You will find a [twitter sample dataset](https://github.com/DigitalGeographyLab/OptimizedSpatialJoin-tool/tree/main/app_data) in this repository containing 1000 posts from 4 unique users.
 But for this example OptiSS used next datasets:

-- **twitter posting history.csv** dataset at global level with 50244 posts, of 500 unique users, in 9 years posting history, delimited by semicolon.
+- **twitter posting history.csv** dataset at global level with 50244 posts, of 500 unique users, over 9 years posting history, delimited by semicolon.
 In folder `app_data`

 - **global_regions_fixed_wgs84.shp** (Database of [Global Administrative Areas](https://gadm.org/) - Internal use file).
 In folder `regions_layer`